 Meeting Title: Trust Board

 Date: 27 February 2020 Agenda No 3.2

-Report Title: NHS Staff Survey Results 2019 •
+Report Title: NHS Staff Survey Results 2019 1

 Lead Director/ Manager: Harbhajan Brar, Chief People Officer

-Report Author: Harbhajan Brar, Chief People Officer Harbhajan Brar, Chief People Officer
+Report Author: Harbhajan Brar, Chief People Officer

 Presented for: Assure

-Executive Summary: The purpose of this paper is to provide the Board with an overview of the NHS Staff Survey results for 2019, which was published nationally on the 18 th February 2019.
-The result of the survey was shared with staff members.
-The report identifies possible keys areas of focus, which once fully analysed

-will be built into our refreshed staff engagement plan for 2020/21.
+Executive Summary: The purpose of this paper is to provide the Board Staff Survey results for 2019, which was published February 2019.
+The result of the survey was shat The report identifies possible keys areas of focus will be built into our refreshed staff engagement provided in the survey was shat the report identifies possible keys areas of focus will be built into our refreshed staff engagement provided in the survey was shat the survey ed nationally on tred with staff me he 18 th mbers. y analysed

-Trust Strategic Objective: The Board is asked to note that: The Workforce & Education Committee considered this report on 18 February 2020 noting that whilst there was still a long way to go things were moving in the right direction.
-The Committee's reflections were included in the Board Report under agenda item 3.1; The results of the 2019 NHS staff survey and the next steps which include completing a detailed analysis of the results and the comprehensive free text responses; and The Trust would incorporate key actions in the Staff Engagement Plan for 2020/21.
-Supports To have a committed, skilled and highly engaged workforce who feel valued, supported and developed and who work together to care for our patients.
+Recommendation: The Board is asked to note that: The Workforce & Education Committee consifered February 2020 noting that whilst there was stated were moving in the right direction.
+The Commincluded in the Board Report under agenda it The results of the 2019 NHS staff survey and completing a detailed analysis of the results attext responses; and The Trust would incorporate key actions in the 2020/21. ill a long way to nittee's reflection em 3.1; I the next steps wand the compreh go things s were which include ensive free

+Truct Stratogia Supports l worldores who faal valuad

+Trust Strategic Objective: To have a committed, skilled and highly engaged workforce who feel valued, supported and developed and who work together to care for our patients.

+CQC Theme: Well-led

 Single Oversight N/A

-Framework Theme: Inc. Backs
+Framework Theme:

-Diekı Implications No specific risk
+Implications

-Risk: No specific risk N/A
+Risk: No specific risk

+Legal/Regulatory: N/A

-Legal/Regulatory: Resources: N/A
+Resources: N/A -10- /00/2020

-Previously ate: 05 /02/2020

-Considered by: Workforce & Education Committee /02/2020 /02/2020
+Previously Trust Executive Committee Workforce & Education Committee /02/2020 /02/2020

-Equality Impact None ,,
+Considered by: Equality Impact None Seducation Committee 18 10212020

 Assessment:

-Appendices: Annex A: Message from Andrew Grimshaw, A staff survey results - what you told us Acting Chief Ex ecutive: NHS
+Appendices: Annex A: Message from Andrew Grimshaw, a staff survey results - what you told us Acting Chief Ex ecutive: NHS